SringayKeno/forecasting-home-prices-sacramento-county/README.md

 <br>

 <!--RANCHO CORDOVA AND MATHER-->
-## <p align="center">Rancho Cordova and Mather CA</p>
+## <p align="center">Rancho Cordova, Mather and Gold River CA</p>

-The Rancho Cordova (city) and Mather zip codes didn't show up in any of the top 5 zip codes for any of the 7 home type catagories.
-Let's examine 3 of the Rancho Cordova zip codes and the Mather zip code here in the 3, 4, and 5 bedroom catagories.
+The Rancho Cordova (city), Mather and Gold River zip codes didn't show up in any of the top 5 zip codes for any of the 7 home type catagories.
+Let's examine those zip codes here in the 3, 4, and 5 bedroom catagories.
 The Zip codes are:

 <p align="center"><img src="https://via.placeholder.com/15/2E86C1/2E86C1.png" width="10" height="10" /> 95670 Gold River CA and Cordova Court/Villages of Zinfindel (Rancho Cordova city) <br>